RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_container_database.md

-Creating a Container Database
+# Creating a Container Database

-====
-In this chapter you will learn how to programmatically create a container on a database server for storing translation memories.
+This chapter shows how to create a container on a database server for storing translation memories.

-Add a New Class
+## Add a New Class
----

 Start by adding a new class called `ServerContainerManager`.
-Then implement a public Create function, which takes a [TranslationProviderServer](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml) object as parameter.
-The function should look as shown below:
+Then implement a public `Create` function that takes a [TranslationProviderServer](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml) object as a parameter.
+The function should look like this:

 # [C#](#tab/tabid-1)
 ```cs